 In that case, your veterinarian may recommend a prescription shampoo that is specifically formulated to treat or prevent that skin disease.
 However, for most healthy dogs, any over-the-counter dog shampoo can be a good option for routine bathing.

 1. Avoid bathing too frequently

-Dog skin produces far less oil than human skin, which means that dogs only need to be bathed when they become smelly or dirty.
+Your dog’s skin produces far less oil than human skin, so they only need to be bathed when they become smelly or dirty.
 Monthly bathing is a good starting point for most dogs, although you may find that your dog needs to be bathed more or less often, depending on their coat type and lifestyle.

 2. Make bathtime an enjoyable experience

-You will be bathing your dog approximately once a month for the remainder of your dog’s life, so it’s best to make bathtime an enjoyable experience.
-Give your pup a few of the best dog treats during bath time to help your dog develop a positive mental association with bathtime.
+You will be bathing your dog approximately once a month for the remainder of your dog’s life, so it’s best to make bath time as enjoyable as possible for them.
+Give your pup a few of the best dog treats during bath time to help them develop a positive mental association with it.

 If you bathe your dog in a sink or bathtub, consider smearing some peanut butter along the edges.
-(Avoid sugar-free peanut butter, because it may contain xylitol, which is toxic to dogs.)
-Many dogs love the taste of peanut butter so they’ll often gladly stand still while licking peanut butter off a smooth surface!
-Keep water out of your dog’s ears during baths.
+(Avoid sugar-free peanut butter because it may contain xylitol, which is toxic to dogs.)
+Many dogs love the taste of peanut butter, so they’ll often stand still while licking it off the sides of the bath!

 Although the answer to the question "can you use baby shampoo on dogs?" is technically yes, it's best to avoid doing so.
-Not only does human shampoo lack a dog-appropriate pH balance, it's often too harsh for a dog's thin skin.
-Talk to your veterinarian about the best shampoo for your dog in order to keep your dog’s skin and coat as healthy as possible.
+Human shampoo lacks a dog-appropriate pH, and it's often too harsh for a dog's skin, containing more chemicals and perfumes.
+Talk to your veterinarian about the best shampoo for your dog to keep their skin and coat as healthy as possible.